Trusted WordPress tutorials, when you need them most.

 This will bring you to the edit credentials page, where you will be able to see your client secret and client ID.

-You need to copy and paste the key into your plugin’s settings page.
+All you have to do is copy and paste the key into your plugin’s settings page.

 Copy client ID and secret